timeplus-io/proton/docs/en/sql-reference/functions/date-time-functions.md

 Converts a date or date with time to a UInt8 number containing the ISO Week number.

-## toWeek(date\[,mode\]) {#toweekdatemode}
+## toWeek

 This function returns the week number for date or datetime.
-The two-argument form of toWeek() enables you to specify whether the week starts on Sunday or Monday and whether the return value should be in the range from 0 to 53 or from 1 to 53.
+The two-argument form of `toWeek()` enables you to specify whether the week starts on Sunday or Monday and whether the return value should be in the range from 0 to 53 or from 1 to 53.
 If the mode argument is omitted, the default mode is 0.

-`toISOWeek()`is a compatibility function that is equivalent to `toWeek(date,3)`.
+`toISOWeek()` is a compatibility function that is equivalent to `toWeek(date,3)`.

 The following table describes how the mode argument works.

 | Mode | First day of week | Range | Week 1 is the first week …    |